DioxusLabs/taffy/README.md

 - JavaScript platform bindings

 ## Relationship to Yoga
 [Yoga](https://www.yogalayout.com) is a cross-platform implementation of Flebox written in C. Yoga is a fantastic project but has some fundamental issues which we hope to resolve.
-Compared to Yoga we aim to have a stronger adherence to web standards, a flexible architecture supporting multiple layout algorithms, and performance improvements including multi-threaded layout.
+Compared to Yoga we aim to have a stronger adherence to web standards, a flexible architecture eventually supporting multiple layout algorithms, and future performance improvements including multi-threaded layout.
 In addition to this we aim to use a safer language with a more modern codebase.

 # LICENCE
 ```